 St Valentine’s Day.

-c270: St Valentine was martyred by Roman Emperor Claudius II.
-The tradition of sending love letters on this day is unlikely to be connected with St Valentine but to follow the medieval belief that birds traditionally pair on 14 February.
+c270AD: St Valentine martyred by Roman Emperor Claudius II.
+The tradition of sending love letters is unlikely to be connected with St Valentine but to follow the medieval belief that birds traditionally pair on 14 February.

 1797: The naval Battle of Cape St Vincent took place off south-west Portugal.
 The Spanish fleet was defeated by the British, under Admiral Sir John Jervis, ennobled as Earl St Vincent.

 1922: Marconi began the first regular broadcasting transmissions in Britain.

 1929: St Valentine’s Day massacre took place in a Chicago warehouse and seven members of Bugsy Moran’s gang were gunned down.

 1933: The world’s first speaking clock began to operate in Paris.
 It was designed for the French ministry of posts and telecommunications by M Esclangon of the Paris Observatory, who was fed-up with people phoning the observatory to ask for the exact time.

 1936: The Post Office introduced special greetings telegrams for St Valentine’s Day.

 1946: The Bank of England was nationalised.

 1963: Harold Wilson became leader of the Labour Party.